 The Linn County Sheriff’s Office provides patrol services, detectives, corrections services, civil services, 9-1-1 emergency services, and emergency management for the citizens of Linn County.
-The Sheriff’s Office employs a staff of 184 full time employees who serve in six different operational divisions.
+The Sheriff’s Office employs a staff of 190 full time positions who serve in six different operational divisions.
 The Linn County Sheriff’s Office abides by a professional code of the highest ethics: service to humankind, safeguarding lives and property, and an exemplary private life in keeping with the public trust.
 The Linn County Sheriff’s Office values integrity, professional excellence, the community, its employees, and respect for individuals.

 Our mission statement: Keeping the peace with dignity, honesty and compassion.